About Gunlom Falls

 So, I guess we’ll have to come back one of these days to complete the Gunlom Falls experience.

-Gunlom Falls resides in Kakadu National Park.
+Gunlom Falls resides in Kakadu National Park near Jabiru in the Northern Territory.
 It is administered jointly by Parks Australia and the Bininj/Mungguy People.
 For information or inquiries about the area as well as current conditions, visit their website.

 Getting to the falls requires driving some 39km (each way) on wide but rough, bumpy, dusty, and washboarded unsealed roads.
 I remembered that a 2wd can definitely make it with a little careful driving.
 Since we had hired a high clearance vehicle, then we didn’t have to worry so much about the obstacles as much.
 That said, conditions can change year after year as the Wet Season monsoons dump heavy rains and can flood the track (thereby beating it up and creating new obstacles).
 So while it may have been doable by 2wd passenger vehicles during our visit, there’s a chance it may not be in other years.